twitter/rezolus/docs/METRICS.md

 ### EXT4

-Capture filesystem latency for EXT4
+Capture system-wide filesystem latency for EXT4

 * `ext4/read` - distribution of latency for read operations in nanoseconds
 * `ext4/write` - distribution of latency for write operations in nanoseconds